Man bites off security guard’s pinky at Queens bar: police

-FLUSHING, Queens — A man who allegedly bit of a security guard's pinky at a Queens bar last month is being sought, police said Wednesday.
+FLUSHING, Queens — A man who allegedly bit off a security guard's pinky at a Queens bar last month is being sought, police said Wednesday.

 The incident happened on Feb.
 16 outside of El California Sports Bar, located on the corner of Roosevelt Avenue and 76th Street in Flushing.